 The struggle is part of the journey.
 I’ve always been a fan of the John Adams quote, “People and nations are forged in the fires of adversity.”
-Collectively and individually, we learn very little about ourselves when things are going well.
+Collectively and individually, we learn little about ourselves when things are going well.
 In fact, we tend to take our success for granted.
-The more comfort […]
+The more comfort and […]

 By Glen Calderon In January 2014, McKinsey & Company conducted a study that examines the 4 main reasons why leadership development programs fail: 1.
 Not allowing for context.
 Simply, leadership development training is unique.
 One size does not fit all regardless of a homogenous company, management or culture.
 An organization should ask why do we […]